aawihardja-usfca/assignment8-packer-and-terraform/README.md

 packer build aws-ami.pkr.hcl
 ```

+Packer will create 2 AMIs, using Ubuntu and another with Amazon Linux as the base image.
 After a successful build, you should see output indicating the new AMI ID (e.g., <code>ami-0fb61569f4da07616</code>).
 You can verify this AMI in your AWS Console under <b>EC2 > Images > AMI</b>.

 <i>Example output snippet:</i>